samantharitter/mongo-cxx-driver/Download-and-Compile.md

 ```

 Windows Notes
- - You must configure Visual Studio for release builds when building your application with the C++ driver DLL.
+ - You must configure Visual Studio for Release builds when building your application with a C++ driver DLL built in release mode.
  - Disable STL iterator debugging to ensure compatibility with the STL binary.